Why Dont payload nodes Contain Distributions Directly

 • Reference nodes: Abstract entity concept + _ref/ node component with concrete data

-• data nodes: Abstract data concept + _current/ component with concrete data
+• payload nodes: Abstract data concept + _default/ component with concrete data

 Metadata Separation

-The data node's metadata flow contains system metadata about the data concept and its components, while each data flow can also contain (concept-specific) metadata.
+The payload node's metadata flow contains system metadata about the data concept and its components, while each payload flow can also contain (concept-specific) metadata.

 TODO: example